Police: Irate customer arrested after knife incident at Rev and Tax

-Police officers from the Dededo police precinct arrested 46-year-old Jim Rabon Torres who was accused of brandishing a knife while he was a customer at the Department of Revenue and Taxation's Division of Motor Vehicles.
+Police officers from the Dededo police precinct arrested 46-year-old Jim Rabon Torres, who was accused of brandishing a knife while he was a customer at the Department of Revenue and Taxation Division of Motor Vehicles.

-An employee of Rev and Tax's DMV License Section reported Friday that while attending to Torres, he became irate for unknown reasons and began brandishing a knife, according to a police press release.
+An employee of the Rev and Tax DMV License Section reported Friday that while he was attending to Torres, Torres allegedly became irate for unknown reasons and began brandishing a knife, the Guam Police Department stated in a press release.

-"DMV personnel were able to safely secure Jim Torres and immediately contacted police," according to police.
+"DMV personnel were able to safely secure Jim Torres and immediately contacted police," police stated in the release.

 Torres was arrested on suspicion of terrorizing and reckless conduct.